About Aimbridge Hospitality

 Sales Manager

-Develop and implement sales strategies.
-Increase revenue and guest satisfaction through effective marketing.
+Develops and implements sales strategies.
+Works to increase revenue and guest satisfaction through effective sales techniques.

 Find Sales Manager jobs